Nachox07/cars-db-api/README.md

 ### Error handling

 It is centralised by the `exceptionHandler.ts` middleware where `exceptions.ts` thrown are mapped to status code and response message error.
 Then the response and error logging is done.
 It is recommended to throw every error with this flow.

+## CI/CD

+### Continuous Integration workflow

+The following GitHub workflow is running in every push to `main` branch:

+- `build-and-test` in charge of build and testing the app.
+It generates the report coverage as well.

+### Continuous Deployment workflow

+- TBD

 ## Prerequisites